uber-archive/canduit/README.md

 #### `Canduit(config, callback)`

 The Canduit constructor takes an optional `config` parameter, and a `callback(error, conduit)` function.
-The callback fires after the canduit client instance have successfully authenticated with the server.
+The callback fires after the canduit client instance has successfully authenticated with the server.

 The first argument of the callback function is an error (if present), and the second is the reference to the conduit client instance for convenience.

 The **`config`** object can take the following configuration parameters:

  - `configFile` - file to read the Arcanist configuration parameters.
-By default, phab reads `~/.arcrc` for host and authentication configuration.
+By default, canduit reads `~/.arcrc` for host and authentication configuration.

 You can also programmatically override the Conduit host and credentials: